-This report will evaluate the energy and water saving measures from the land purchaser's perspective.
-The financial analysis is based on an evaluation of the cost effectiveness from the landowner's perspective.
+This section reports the energy and water saving measures from the land purchaser's perspective.
+The financial analysis is based on an evaluation of the cost effectiveness from this perspective.
+If this report was written from the developer's perspective no measure would be cost-effective and therefore no energy or water saving measures would be implemented.

-This Energy Management Plan has been prepared based on a framework set out in the DEUS Guidelines for Energy Management Plans published in October 2005.
+This Energy Savings Action Plan has been prepared based on a framework set out in the Guidelines for Energy Savings Action Plans (ESAP) published in October 2005.
 The guidelines provide the following framework for a preparation of a plan: